gotmc/ivi/README.md

 Development focus is currently on solidifying the APIs and creating a few IVI drivers for each instrument type.

+### IVI Driver Goal

+Per Section 2.6 Capability Groups in IVI-3.1 Driver Architecture Specification:

+> The fundamental goal of IVI drivers is to allow test developers to change the
+> instrumentation hardware on their test systems without changing test program
+> source code, recompiling, or re-linking.
+To achieve this goal, instrument
+> drivers must have a standard programming interface...Because instruments do
+> not have identical functionality or capability, it is impossible to create a
+> single programming interface that covers all features of all instruments in a
+> class.
+For this reason, the IVI Foundation recognizes different types of
+> capabilities – Inherent Capabilities, Base Class Capabilities, Class Extension
+> Capabilities and Instrument Specific Capabilities.

 ### IVI Specification Deviation

+**TL;DR:** When developing Go-based IVI drivers follow the .NET methods and prototypes as much as possible but deviate as required.

 As stated in Section 1.5 Conformance Requirements of the _IVI-3.1: Driver Architecture Specification, Revision 3.8_, "IVI drivers can be developed with a COM, ANSI-C, or .NET API."
-Given the desire to write idiomatic Go, where necessary and where it makes sense, the Go-based IVI drivers deviate from the detailed [IVI Specifications][ivi-specs] at times.
+In general, the Go method signatures try to be as close to the .NET signatures as possible.
+However, given the desire to write idiomatic Go, where necessary and where it makes sense, the Go-based IVI drivers deviate from the detailed [IVI Specifications][ivi-specs] at times.

 For instance, since Go does not provide [method overloading][go-overload], the .NET method prototypes cannot be followed in all cases.
 For example,